 All related party transactions are conducted on a business base and in accordance with all legal requirements and the Corporate Governance Charter.
-During 2015 no conflict of interest (Article 523-524 Company Code) occurred.
+During the financial year no conflict of interest (Article 523-524 Company Code) occurred.

 IX.
 Remuneration Report

 1. Remuneration policy